 Not all shoppers know what they want; many just browse an eCommerce website to find if a certain type of product is sold there.

 So, why not help them narrow their search with product filtering according to what they’re searching for?

 Another issue is category-specific filters.
 Most online retailers don’t use them and thus they end up restricting their customers’ choices.

 Applying these search filters will show your customers that you know your product and think about what interests your clients, which results in a higher conversion rate.

 Here’s another tip.

-If you have hundreds of products for sale, it can be a real pain for you to check how they display on your site.
+If you have thousands of products for sale, it can be a real pain for you to check how they display on your site.

 2. The Search Function

 Nearly a third of all online shoppers prefer to use direct search instead of just browsing.
 So, it is vital to create a well-functioning search bar with autocomplete to help users find what they want without the unnecessary surfing.

 But just creating a smart search is not enough.
 The bar itself must be visible and easy-to-use; put it on the top of the page and highlight it, so users can easily find it!